• Skip to main content

 American waffles are made similarly to Belgian waffles with baking powder, which creates a thin and dense waffle.

 Brussels waffles are rectangular and made from beaten egg whites or yeast to add height and their signature fluffy texture.
-It’s typically served as a dessert waffle topped with whipped cream, fresh fruit, chocolate sauce, and chopped nuts.
+They're typically served as dessert waffles topped with whipped cream, fresh fruit, chocolate sauce, and chopped nuts.

 Liege waffles are made with yeast and pearl sugar, which caramelizes when cooked, giving the waffles a crispy exterior.
 The yeast creates a denser waffle that won't get soggy when drizzled with syrup or other toppings.